Rent, Hotel and Utilities Program Overview

 How do landlords factor into the program?

-Rental payments are made directly to landlords, property managers who enroll their properties in the program.
-Landlords must agree to waive late fees and agree to no longer proceed with an eviction filing for the approved applicant.
-Assistance can be retroactive to April.
-Should a tenant have arrears (outstanding payments) prior to April, The Housing Partnership will make a referral to Crisis Assistance Ministry to provide additional assistance including eviction mediation.
-Once approved, landlords can inform their tenants of the program and provide information directing them to an application (via phone or online).
+Rental payments are made directly to landlords, property managers once the application has been approved.
+Landlords must agree to waive late fees and agree to no longer proceed with an eviction filing for nonpayment for the approved applicant during the period of the award.
+Assistance can be retroactive to March 13, 2020.
+Should a tenant have arrears (outstanding payments) prior to March 13, 2020, The Housing Partnership will make a referral to Crisis Assistance Ministry to provide additional assistance including eviction mediation.

 Where can I find eviction resources?